 There are many downsides to being a hypochondriac … but it does have its benefits.
 Take yesterday, for example.
 Yesterday, I headed to my doctor’s office for the third time in about two weeks … which, for me, is unprecedented, since my immune system is basically on par with Wolverine’s.
 And yet, despite my mutant healing powers, I’ve had a persistent cough for, like, a month now.

-During my first doctor’s visit, he prescribed an albuterol inhaler and a codeine-based cough suppressant.
-After a week, the inhaler had accomplished roughly jack shit, and I’m pretty sure I was downing the cough medicine only because the idea of legally ingesting an opiate before bed each night seemed appealing.
+During the first of my three recent visits to my doctor, he prescribed an albuterol inhaler and a codeine-based cough suppressant.
+After a week, the inhaler had accomplished roughly jack shit, and I’m pretty sure I was only downing the cough medicine because the idea of legally ingesting an opiate before bed each night seemed appealing.

 In addition to my ongoing cough and blossoming drug habit, I then developed a reddish, dime-sized, welt-like thing on my face, just slightly below and to the right of my nose … which, really, is exactly where you want to develop a reddish, dime-sized, welt-like thing, because at least then it’s not very noticeable.

 I literally watched this thing spontaneously appear on my face while washing up after doing some work on our porch, and I tried to convince myself that perhaps I’d been bitten by a spider while tending to that chore … but being bitten on the face by a spider seems like the kind of thing a guy would notice while it was happening, so I wasn’t fully buying my own theory.

 Last Thursday, still coughing and sporting my attractive face welt, I returned to the doctor, who subsequently prescribed an antibiotic for the cough and a topical ointment for the face welt, about which he said: “I don’t know what the hell that is.”